Joystream/joystream/testnets/acropolis/discovery-module.md

 ## Concepts

-- `BootstrapNode`: Identifies a URL prefix for querying the discovery system.
+- `BootstrapEndpoints`: Identifies a URL prefix for querying the discovery system.

 - `IPNSPeerId`: Identifies a peer on the IPFS network, of which IPNS is part.

 ## State

-- `bootstrapNodes`: A vector of bootstrap nodes maintained by sudo.
+- `bootstrapEndpoints`: A vector of bootstrap endpoints maintained by sudo.

 - `PeerIdByAccount`: A map of Account IDs to `IPNSPeerId`.
 The map value also contains lifetime parameters in order to gracefully remove outdated entries.